humdrum-tools/humdrum-documentation/guide/ch03/index.md

 number of noteheads.
 A tied note is considered to be a single "note," although it may be notated using two or more noteheads.

-The output from **census** can be restricted to a particular item of information by "piping" the output to the UNIX **grep** command.
+The output from <span class="tool">census</span> can be restricted to a particular item of information by "piping" the output to the UNIX **grep** command.